ruslanmv/ruslanmv.github.io/_posts/2021-05-22-Top-questions-Data-Engineer.md

 4. Simple  Exercises in Python

-I have collected those questions during my preparation as a Data Engineer, but also it is important for a Data Scientist because retrieve the data is really important.
+I have collected those questions during my preparation as a Data Engineer.